Frequently Asked Questions

 Yes.
 An online degree may be acceptable if it is equivalent to a 4-year undergraduate degree.

-The online degree must include two years with a course load of five full or equivalent courses (30 credit hours) completed during the September and April academic year, with at least three full or equivalent courses (18 credit hours) at, or above, the published year of study, to use for the academic average requirement.
+The online degree must include 2 years with a minimum of 30 credit hours (5 full or equivalent courses) completed during the September and April academic year, with at least 18 credit hours (3 full or equivalent courses) at, or above, the published year of study, to use for the academic average requirement.

 If it is not clear from your official transcript, additional documentation may be required confirming that all courses used for the academic average requirement were completed during the September and April academic year.